opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 ![Image with axes drawn](images/singlemarkersaxes.jpg)

-The aruco module provides a function to draw the axis as in the image above, so pose estimation can be
+OpenCV provides a function to draw the axis as in the image above, so pose estimation can be
 checked:

 @code{.cpp}